Corris Railway: The Tramroad Era: 1858 to 1878

 In 1863, a new transshipment wharf was built at to allow slate to be loaded from CM&RDT waggons into standard gauge wagons.
 Passenger and goods trains continued to run to Machynlleth Town station on the west side of Machynlleth, with some slate trains continuing to the wharfs at Morben.

 It took until the 1870s for work to begin to upgrade the Corris Railway to a standard where locomotives could be used.
 The original tramroad was laid with light bridge rail suitable for waggons to traverse as they were pulled by horses.
 These rails would not support the weight of much heavier steam locomotives.
-Although the Corris Railway Act 1864 did not permit passengers to be carried, a timetabled passenger service was started in 1872.
+Although the Corris Railway Act 1864 did not permit passengers to be carried, passengers were carried from at least 1860, and a timetabled passenger service was introduced in 1872.
 In 1874, a new goods warehouse and horse stable was built besides the transshipment wharves at Machynlleth, this was later converted to form the first passenger station here.

 In 1878, control of the railway passed to the Imperial Tramways Company of London.
 The new owners ordered new passenger carriages for the railway.
 They also appointed Joseph R. Dix, son of the main-line stationmaster at Machynlleth, as Manager in succession to David Owen.